hydrolix/spark-connector/README.md

 ### Deploying on AWS Elastic MapReduce (EMR)
 1. AWS EMR 6.10.0 or later is required
-2. TODO!
+2. Configure JDK 11, as in [this StackOverflow answer](https://stackoverflow.com/a/72054500)

-### Configuration Details
+3. TODO!

-To run it, have a look at the [GCS](scripts/spark-2.12-gcs.sh) or [AWS](scripts/spark-2.12-aws.sh) scripts in the source tree, which will give you an indication of what parameters you need to launch Spark with the connector.
+### Configuration Parameter Details
 The parameters are explained in this table.
 Note that the configuration parameters can always be set from `spark-shell` or a notebook using `spark.conf.set(<name>, <value>)`, they don't need to be provided on startup.